plesubc/presentation/html/Markdown/2023-10-25_Intro_Data.md

 I am accumulating as many digital learning resources relating to data as I can, both for myself and for anyone I may be helping with a reference question

-I can also help with supporting workshops, if that is needed at any point
+I can also help with supporting workshops, if that is needed at any point - Sarah Parker is currently leading the Data GAAs and workshops

 ---

-## Other things
+## Miscellany

-Updating the LibGuide<!-- .element: class="fragment" style="text-align:left"-->
+Updating the LibGuide<!-- .element: class="fragment"-->

-Assisting with the maintenance of Abacus data<!-- .element: class="fragment" style="text-align:left"-->
+Assisting with the maintenance of Abacus data<!-- .element: class="fragment"-->

+Keeping an eye out for additional data to acquire<!-- .element: class="fragment"-->

 Note:

-Come up with a better heading for this

 ---